St. Benno, Munich

-St. Benno is located in Maxvorstadt, Munich, Bavaria, Germany.
+St. Benno is a Catholic church and parish in Maxvorstadt, part of Munich, Bavaria, Germany.
+It is dedicated to Benno of Meissen.

-The large church with two spires was built from 1888 to 1895 under design by Leonhard Romeis in the Romanesque Revival style.
-The St. Benno Church is one of the most convincing neo-Romanesque sacred buildings of the 19th century, next to the parish church of St. Anna in Lehel.
+The large church with two spires was built from 1888 to 1895, designed by Leonhard Romeis in Romanesque Revival style.
+The church is regarded as a convincing neo-Romanesque sacred buildings of the 19th century in Munich, along with St. Anna im Lehel.